alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ## Terminal basics

-The Terminal on Mac OS and Linux (and Git for Windows) lets you type in commands and run programs on your computer.
+The Terminal on Mac OS (called terminal on Linux, and Git for Windows on Windows) lets you type in commands and run programs on your computer.

-There are a few commands you'll have to run in the Terminal to use the kit and make it available online for others to see.
+There are a few commands you‘ll have to run in the Terminal to use the kit and make it available online for others to see.

-To start the Terminal, open Spotlight (magnifying glass icon in the top right of the screen) and type 'terminal'.
-The important thing to remember about the Terminal is that you're working in one directory (folder) at any one time.
+To start the Terminal, open Spotlight (magnifying glass icon in the top right of the screen) and type ‘terminal’.
+The important thing to remember about the Terminal is that you‘re working in one directory (folder) at any one time.

 ### Commands

-* cd  = change directory
+* `cd`  = change directory
-* cd ~  = go to your home directory
+* `cd ~`  = go to your home directory
+* `ls` = list all the folders and files in a directory.
-* press up and down on the keyboard to go through previous commands.
+* press up and down on the keyboard to go through previous commands
-* npm start  = start the Prototype Kit (you need to be in your prototype folder)
+* `npm start`  = start the Prototype Kit (you need to be in your prototype folder)

-To quit the kit, in the terminal press the <b>ctrl</b> and <b>c</b> keys together.
+To quit the kit, in the Terminal press the <b>ctrl</b> and <b>c</b> keys together.

 If you type a command that the command line does not understand, it will show you an error message.
 Do not worry if you see one of these.
 Have a look at the command you wrote and see if you can work out what was wrong.